OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 .. image:: /images/vcenter_create.png
     :align: center

-After the vCenter cluster is selected in Step 2, a list of vCenter VM Templates and both Networks and Distributed vSwitches will be presented to be imported into vOneCloud.
+After the vCenter cluster is selected in Step 2, a paginated list of vCenter VM Templates and both Networks and Distributed vSwitches will be presented to be imported into vOneCloud.
 Select all the Templates, Networks and Distributed vSwitches you want to import, and vOneCloud will generate vOneCloud VM Template and Virtual Networks resources representing the vCenter VM templates and vCenter Networks and Distributed vSwitches respectively.

+.. _cluster_prefix:

+Networks, Distributes vSwitches and VM Templates resources imported from vCenter will have their names appended with a the name of the cluster where this resources belong in vCenter, to ease their identification within vOneCloud.

 .. _operations_on_templates:

 These vOneCloud VM templates can be modified selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button, so the resulting VMs are adjusted to user needs.
 Among other options available through the Sunstone web interface:

-- Information can be passed into the instantiated VM.
-This process is called :ref:`Contextualization <build_template_context>`.
+- Information can be passed into the instantiated VM, through either :ref:`Contextualization or Customization <guest_configuration>`.
 - Network interface cards can be added to give VMs access to different networks
 - Capacity (MEMORY and CPU) can be modified
 - VNC capabilities can be enabled

+.. _name_suffix_note:

+.. note:: VMs instantiated through vOneCloud will be named in vCenter as 'one-<vid>-<VM Name>', where <vid> is the id of the VM and VM Name is the name given to the VM in vOneCloud.

 Also, Virtual Networks can be further refined with the inclusion of different :doc:`Address Ranges <user/virtual_resource_management/vgg.html#the-address-range-ar>`.
 This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges: